-Oregon . . . beautiful coastlines, uncrowded ocean beaches, rushing streams, deep river canyons, hills, forests, valleys, wheat fields, fertile farmland, hillside wineries, rangelands, peaceful country roads, scenic historic surroundings, the Oregon Trail . . . there is no shortage of things to do and see here.
+Oregon . . . uncrowded ocean beaches, rushing streams, deep river canyons, hills, forests and valleys, fertile farmland, hillside wineries, rangelands, peaceful country roads, scenic historic surroundings, the Oregon Trail . . . there is no shortage of things to do and see here.

-Northwestern Oregon with its beautiful coastlines was the destination of Oregon’s earliest explorers.
+Northwestern Oregon with its beautiful coastlines was the destination of some of the Northwest's earliest explorers.
 Almost every community has a museum devoted to the history of the Pacific Northwest, many filled with artifacts brought to the region by pioneers traveling in the great mid-nineteenth century Oregon Trail wagon train migration.
-The northwestern coast features resorts, charter fishing areas, the largest Oregon coastal port Newport, the ever popular kite flying areas of Lincoln City and Oregon’s largest cheese plant in Tillamook, attracting over 800,000 visitors each year.
+The northwestern coast features resorts, charter fishing areas, the largest Oregon coastal port Newport, the ever popular kite flying area of Lincoln City and Oregon’s largest cheese plant in Tillamook, attracting over 800,000 visitors each year.